ffaristocrat/mechbay/README.md

 Stage_id is a 5 digit value.
 The first three correspond to the campaign.
 The second two correspond to the stage within that campaign.
-This is typically stored as a 32-bit integer.
+This is typically stored as a 4-byte unsigned integer.

 * data/resident/SpecProfileList.cdb
 * data/resident/StageList.pkd/StageList.cdb